solo-spice/sospice/docs/source/utilities.rst

 .. code:: python

-    from sospice import Catalog, plot_fovs_with_background,
+    from sospice import Catalog, plot_fovs_with_background
     cat = Catalog(release_tag="4.0")

 one can select for example all files for which ``DATE-BEG`` is on a given day